Ash9789/ReactApps/display-app/README.md

-Install all the required softwares to run react app. create a folder to clone this project. might get incompatability issues due to locally installed versions and  application .json installed version while running the app.
+Install all the required softwares to run react app.<br/>
+create a folder to clone this project. might get incompatability issues due to locally installed versions and  application .json installed version while running the app.
 #Open terminal navigate to the cloned folder run the below command